One of the most difficult part of being a medical student is knowing exactly what to read for every subject you offer.

-This might cause them to loose some time studying textbooks and materials which might not be relevant for their exams after all.
+This might cause them to lose some time studying textbooks and materials which might not be relevant for their exams after all.

 I. Human Anatomy

-Anatomy is the study of the human structures, their origin and microscopic components as seen under the microscope.
+Anatomy is the study of human structures, their origin, and microscopic components as seen under the microscope.